The High Cost of the 'Standard' Dynamics 365 Implementation

 Dynamics 365 implementations fail for predictable reasons, and nearly every one of them is preventable with the right priorities in place from day one.

-As one widely cited principle puts it, success in Dynamics 365 is 20% technology and 80% people and process.
-That ratio should reshape how your organization allocates budget, attention, and executive energy before a single configuration decision is made.
+The hard-won truth across the industry is that success in Dynamics 365 is mostly about people and process, not technology.
+Only a small fraction of failed projects trace back to poor software quality.
+That reality should reshape how your organization allocates budget, attention, and executive energy before a single configuration decision is made.
 With that framing in mind, here are the distilled lessons from everything covered above:

 - Process alignment comes before customization.
 Chasing software features without first mapping your business processes creates technical debt that compounds over time.
 Configure the platform to reflect how your business should work, not just how it works today.

 - Data strategy is non-negotiable.
-Poor data migration is one of the most consistent failure points across ERP rollouts.
+Poor data migration is one of the most consistent failure points across deployments.
 Investing in data cleansing, deduplication, and validation before go-live prevents the downstream chaos that poisons user adoption.

 - Partner selection is a strategic decision.
-Choosing a Dynamics 365 support partner based solely on technical certification misses what matters most, industry experience, honest communication, and a track record of guiding organizations through change.
-If you're exploring regional options, it's worth evaluating what a dedicated local partner can offer in terms of hands-on engagement.
+Choosing a Dynamics 365 partner based solely on technical certification misses what matters most, industry experience, honest communication, and a track record of guiding organizations through change.
+As you weigh options, it's worth evaluating what a focused Dynamics 365 partner can offer in terms of hands-on engagement.

 - Change management is a core workstream.
 Treating user training and stakeholder alignment as a last-minute checklist item is a reliable path to low adoption and wasted spend.
 Build it into the project plan from the start, with defined owners and measurable outcomes.